 A breed profile was written for the Savannah in 1996 by Patrick and Joyce, and the breed was accepted for registration with TICA (The International Cat Association) in 2001 and accepted for championship in 2012.
 Outcrossing is still permitted with the Egyptian Mau, Ocicat, Oriental and the Domestic Shorthair.

 The breed is still relatively rare throughout the world but is rapidly gaining popularity.

 The Savannah is one of the largest breeds of domestic cat.
 It is often described as a “long and leggy” cat.
 Tall, lean and well-muscled, the hind legs are longer than the front, with oval-shaped paws.

 The small head should form an equilateral triangle and it is longer than it is wide.
 Tall, wide and round ears are set high on the head.
 The eyes medium-sized and should point down, towards the nose, with a round muzzle.
 One interesting feature is the ocelli on the ears, these are wide bars that are said to mimic the appearance of eyes.

 The coat may vary depending on the breeds in that particular lineage, but the background should be gold to brown with bold black to dark brown spots or silver with bold black spots.
 It is short to medium length and close-lying to the body.

 The Savannah is a lively, alert, energetic breed of cat.
-They are an incredibly intelligent animal and can be trained to walk on a leash and play fetch.
-They are playful and require a lot of exercise.
+They are incredibly intelligent and can be trained to walk on a leash and play fetch.

 Unlike most other domesticated breeds of cat, a lot of Savannah’s love water.
 Another unique feature is they wag their tail like a dog.